suarezcetrulo/task-dashboard-UI_PROJECT/task-dashboard/README.md

 Created database.js: Moved database-related logic to database.js for better modularity.
 Updated server.js: Modified server.js to import functions from database.js and use them for database operations.
 Added database folder

+For the Package.json file :

+Explanation of Key Parts:
+Dependencies:

+express: For the web server.
+sqlite3: SQLite library for Node.js.
+sqlite: Provides async/await support for SQLite. socket.io: For real-time communication.
+Scripts:

+"start": "node server.js": Command to start your backend server.
+Engines:

+Specifies the Node.js version compatibility.
+Adjust as needed based on your environment